Game

 the money a business collects in exchange for goods or services

-The revenue from her income property was not sufficient to cover her expenses.
+from her income property was not sufficient to cover her expenses.

 stalk